django/deps/draft/orm-field-api-related-improvement.rst

     - The post_relation_ready() method is called for both the origin and the remote field.
 This will create the descriptor on both the origin and remote field
     (unless the remote relation is hidden, in which case no descriptor is created)

-Another limitation is,

-Django supports many-to-one relationships -- the foreign keys live on the "many", and point to the "one".
-So, in a simple app where you have Comments that can get Flagged, one Comment can have many Flag's, but each Flag refers to one and only one Comment:

-class Comment(models.Model):
-    text = models.TextField()

-class Flag(models.Model):
-    comment = models.ForeignKey(Comment)

-However, there are circumstances where it's much more convenient to express the relationship as a one-to-many relationship.
-Suppose, for example, you want to have a generic "flagging" app which other models can use:

-class Comment(models.Model):
-    text = models.TextField()
-    flags = models.OneToMany(Flag)

-That way, if you had a new content type (say, a "Post"), it could also participate in flagging, without having to modify the model definition of "Flag" to add a new foreign key.
-Without baking in migrations, there's obviously no way to make the underlying SQL play nice in this
-circumstance: one-to-many relationships with just two tables can only be expressed in SQL with a reverse foreign key relationship.
-However, it's possible to describe OneToMany as a subset of ManyToMany, with a uniqueness constraint on the "One" -- we rely on the join table to handle the relationship:

-class Comment(models.Model):
-    text = models.TextField()
-    flags = models.ManyToMany(Flag, through=CommentFlag)

-class CommentFlag(models.Model):
-    comment = models.ForeignKey(Comment)
-    flag = models.ForeignKey(Flag, unique=True)

-While this works, the query interface remains cumbersome.
-To access the comment from a flag, I have to call:

-comment = flag.comment_set.all()[0]

-as the ORM doesn't know for a fact that each flag could only have one comment.
-But Django _could_ implement a OneToManyField in this way (using the underlying ManyToMany paradigm), and provide sugar such that this would all be nice and flexible, without having to do cumbersome ORM calls or explicitly define extra join tables:

-class Comment(models.Model):
-    text = models.TextField()
-    flags = models.OneToMany(Flag)

-class Post(models.Model):
-    body = models.TextField()
-    flags = models.OneToMany(Flag)

-# in a separate reusable app...
-class Flag(models.Model)
-    reason = models.TextField()
-    resolved = models.BooleanField()

-# in a view...
-comment = flag.comment
-post = flag.post

-It's obviously less database efficient than simple 2-table reverse ForeignKey relationships, as you have to do an extra join on the third table; but you gain semantic clarity and a nice way to use it in reusable apps, so in many circumstances it's worth it.
-And it's a fair shake clearer than the existing generic foreign key solutions.

 Clean up Relation API to make it consistant: